traderinteractive/filter-ints-php/README.md

 composer require traderinteractive/filter-ints
 ```

-## Documentation

-TO DO

-#### Specification

-TODO
+### Functionality

 #### Ints/UnsignedInt::filter

-Aliased in the filterer as `int` or `uint`, respectively, these filters verify that the arguments are of the proper numeric type and
+These filters verify that the arguments are of the proper numeric type and
 allow for bounds checking.
 The second parameter to each of them can be set to `true` to allow null values through without an error (they will
 stay null and not get converted to false).
 The next two parameters are the min and max bounds and can be used to limit the domain of allowed
 numbers.